 Evaluate your offer, compare it to others and accept the best one.

-You can generally expect a discount rate between 9% to 18%, according to the National Association of Settlement Purchasers.
+According to the National Association of Settlement Purchasers, you can expect a discount rate between 9% to 18%.
 Your discount rate is determined by several factors, such as the length of your annuity and the amount you want to sell.
 A company’s discount rate guarantees you’ll be receiving less than if you kept your original scheduled payments, so make sure you get the lowest rate possible.

 The lower the discount rate, the more you’ll benefit since your payments will retain a greater cash value.
 The higher the discount rate, the more the buyer will benefit.